List of A Song of Ice and Fire characters: Lysa Arryn

 Lysa Arryn, formerly of House Tully, is the second child and youngest daughter of Lord Hoster Tully.
 Enamored of Petyr Baelish, Lysa resented her older sister Catelyn Tully when he fell in love with her.
 Prior to the series, while Baelish was her father's ward, Lysa was impregnated by him after Catelyn spurned him.
 Learning of this, Hoster sent Baelish home and tricked Lysa into drinking an abortifacient potion, using her unborn child as proof of her fertility while marrying her off to Jon Arryn.
 Lysa has become a paranoid and an unstable, mercurial woman.

 Shortly before A Game of Thrones, Baelish convinced Lysa to poison her husband and write a letter to Catelyn to name House Lannister responsible for the act.
 Lysa, fearing her husband was sending her child to be fostered in a far off land, agrees.
 Fearing for herself and her son's safety, Lysa returns to the Eyrie and becomes Lady Regent of the Vale.
 At the Eyrie, Lysa becomes involved in Catelyn's kidnapping of Tyrion Lannister, then refuses House Stark's plea for assistance and commits the Vale to a strict policy of neutrality in the war.
 Lysa later accepts a marriage proposal from Baelish in A Storm of Swords.
 After finding Baelish kissing Sansa Stark, Lysa attempts to throw her to her death, but Baelish saves Sansa by murdering Lysa.

-Robert Arryn
+Robin Arryn

-Robert Arryn, sometimes called 'Sweetrobin', is the only child of Jon Arryn and Lysa Tully.
+Robin Arryn, sometimes called 'Sweetrobin', is the only child of Jon Arryn and Lysa Tully.
 He suffers from frequent seizure-like episodes called a 'shaking illness', and is depicted as intellectually and physically stunted.
 At the start of the series, he is Lord of the Eyrie and Defender of the Vale though his mother rules as regent.
 After Lysa's marriage to Petyr Baelish and her subsequent death in A Storm of Swords, Baelish claims the rule of the Vale and guardianship of Robert.
 In the absence of his mother, he becomes attached to his cousin Sansa Stark in her disguise of Alayne Stone.